Deployment

 Docker Compose (recommended)

-# Edit .env with your domain, secrets, and credentials
+wget https://raw.githubusercontent.com/atbeta/picfast/main/docker/.env.example -O .env Edit .env with your domain, secrets, and configuration, then:

-On first startup, the setup wizard runs in your browser to create your first admin account.
-Set PICFAST_APP_ADMIN_EMAIL and PICFAST_APP_ADMIN_PASSWORD to auto-create the admin and skip the wizard for headless deployments.
+On first startup, open your site and follow the setup wizard.
+Set PICFAST_APP_ADMIN_EMAIL and PICFAST_APP_ADMIN_PASSWORD in .env to auto-create the admin and skip the wizard.

 docker network create picfast-net